astr0n0mer/digital-garden/pages/Nala.md

-- [Nala](https://gitlab.com/volian/nala) is a front-end for `libapt-pkg` that improves package installation and upgrading by providing parallel downloads, better formatting, and color-coded information. #package-tool
+- [Nala](https://gitlab.com/volian/nala) is a front-end for [[APT]] (`libapt-pkg`) that improves package installation and upgrading by providing parallel downloads, better formatting, and color-coded information. #package-tool
-- I